St. George’s RC Primary School SEND Information Report

 Support for emotional and social development

 The ethos of St. George’s is for all staff to nurture and support all children spiritually and emotionally.
-If additional support is required there are a number of interventions led by trained staff including; Musically, Socially Speaking, Rainbow bereavement/loss support programme and Time to Talk resources.
+If additional support is required there are a number of interventions led by trained staff including; Musically, Socially Speaking, Rainbow bereavement/loss support programme and Time to Talk resources, THRIVE.
 If our provision does not meet the individual needs of a child we seek support from outside agencies such as the EMS or Educational Psychologist.

 How school involves other bodies in meeting children’s SEN and supporting their families